derekprior/jshint-junit-xml-formatter/README.md

 A JSHint output formatter that returns results compatible with JUnit ANT Task XML.
-This makes it possible to integrate the results into any reporting framework that excepts that format.
+This makes it possible to integrate the results into any reporting framework that accepts that format.
 I have found this particularly useful in continuous integration scenarios.

 The entire JSHint run is considered a test suite and each file with